Khaosai Galaxy: Muay Thai career

-He praised his mother as the first trainer, because she was fond of boxing and Muay Thai.
-Due to he and his twin brother Khaokor Galaxy were born during the time that Pone Kingpetch, the first Thai world champion, was becoming famous.

-His mother would wake them up at 4.00 a.m. for a run before school, along with supporting everything for the twins to fight.
+Khaosai Galaxy, born Sura Saenkham (สุระ แสนคำ) in Phetchabun province, northern Thailand, began his fighting career as a Muay Thai fighter in the early 1980s.
+He fought under the ring names Daoden Muangsithep (ดาวเด่น เมืองศรีเทพ) and Khaosai Wangchomphu. (เขาทราย วังชมภู).
+Later, he adopted the name Galaxy from a restaurant and nightclub owned by a friend of his manager.

+Renowned for his devastating punching power, especially his soon-to-be-legendary left hand, Khaosai was advised by his manager and trainer to switch to the Marquess of Queensberry rules, and began training in western-style boxing.

+He credited his mother as his first trainer.
+A passionate boxing and Muay Thai fan, she was inspired by the rise of Pone Kingpetch, Thailand's first world champion, who was becoming a national hero around the time Khaosai and his twin brother Khaokor Galaxy were born.
+Driven by her enthusiasm, she began training her sons from a young age, waking them at 4:00 a.m. to run before school and supporting their boxing journey in every way.
+Tragically, she died before witnessing Khaosai's rise to world champion.

 Boxing style

 Lacking the amateur boxing experience common to most Western professional boxers, Khaosai's skills originally were limited, and he relied on toughness and his fearsome punching power to win.
 His southpaw style was based on closing his opponent and firing his left hand whenever he saw an opening.
 His right hand was used mainly to judge the distance for his left.
-All of his knockouts came by his left, which is arguably the hardest single punch in the history of the lower weight classes.
+He also studied recorded fights of renowned world champions such as Muhammad Ali, Sugar Ray Leonard, and Marvin Hagler, which helped him refine his skills and expand his tactical understanding in the ring.

 As he gained experience, Khaosai began to develop into a more refined boxer, learning combination punching to complement his deadly left.
-His favorite punch, a straight left to the midsection, translates roughly as "the left hand that drills intestines."
+His favorite punch, a straight left to the midsection, translates roughly as "the left hand that drills intestines".
 Incredibly strong, he was never out-muscled, while opponents who tried the traditional stick-and-move techniques found he had quick feet and was able to block their movements.